patflick/tsppi/data/README.md

 the `download_data.sh` script, which will pre-filter the string-db interactions for human interactions with score >= 0.7

+### PSICQUIC Composite network

+Run the `download_psicquic.py` python script in this folder in order to download the different *PSICQUIC* provided PPI networks.

 Protein Expression data sets